BC Health Systems Partnership

 The BC Health Systems Partnership, chaired by UBC Health, leverages the convening power of UBC Health to facilitate dialogue and collaborations across partners in the learning community – academia, health administrators, policymakers, communities, health professionals, and linked sectors.

-UBC Health works under the Office of the Vice-President, Health at UBC to enhance and enable interprofessional and collaborative health education and research to train people, develop knowledge, and shape policy, seeking to address inequities and improve the systems that produce health.
+UBC Health works under the Office of the Vice-President, Health to enhance and enable interprofessional and collaborative health education and research to train people, develop knowledge, and shape policy—seeking to address inequities and improve the systems that produce health.
 The Office of the Vice-President, Health advances these aims by promoting and facilitating equitable collaborations across disciplines and faculties at UBC’s Vancouver and Okanagan campuses that collectively contribute to UBC Health, as well as with communities, institutions, and government organizations around the province.
-UBC Health is governed by the UBC Health Executive and guided by the UBC Health Council and UBC Health-led advisory committees.

 - Guide strategic priorities related to the integrated health systems mandate of UBC Health.